pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 #### - debug

 `debug` default is set to `false`.
-This argument has no impact to the current PRM generation and is part of the future implementation.
-For now, any API calls can set to `false` or simply ignore this argument.
+This argument has no impact on the current PRM generation and is part of the future implementation.
+Any API calls set this field to `false` or ignore this argument.

 {{< line_break >}}

 ### convert_userdata_csv_to_json

-The function converts user data in csv format to json format and it is typically called before loading the user data before baseline generation.
+The function converts user data from CSV format to JSON format, and it is typically called before loading the user data before baseline generation.

 ```
 standard = Standard.build("90.1-PRM-2019")